Module Outline in Brief:

 - PD Dr. Michael Becker, Political Science, Würzburg Univ.

-- Prof. Heidrun Brueckner (Centre for Modern India, University of Würzburg)
+- Prof. Heidrun Brueckner, Centre for Modern India, Würzburg Univ.

 - Dr. Krishna Swamy Dara, Political Science, Jamia Millia lslamia University, New Delhi

 - Dr. Barbara Lotz, Centre for Modern lndia, Würzburg Univ.

 - Prof. G. Müller-Brandeck-Bocquet, Political Science, Würzburg Univ.